azer-oss/bookmark-backup-parser/README.md

 ## bookmark-backup-parser

 Multi-format parser for your bookmarking backups.
 Heavily tested with popular browsers (Chrome, Firefox, Safari) and also bookmarking services (Pocket, Pinboard).
-This is the library [Kozmos](https://getkozmos.com) uses for import.
+This is the library [Kozmos](https://getkozmos.com) uses for importing user bookmarks.

 **Supported Formats:**